ibsportsacademy/blog/content/posts/aamir-khan-ib-stars-meet/index.md

 ## 🏀 From Coaching Drills to Camera Rolls

-Imagine the scene: bright-eyed athletes aged 12 to 17, jerseys crisp, sneakers laced, hearts pounding.
+Imagine the scene: bright-eyed athletes, jerseys crisp, sneakers laced, hearts pounding.
 Not for a final buzzer shot, but to share space with a man who’s been inspiring India for decades.

 Aamir didn’t come to watch a match.
 He came to thank.
 To listen.
 To inspire.
 The players from Delhi stood proudly alongside him, not as extras, but as **collaborators** in a story bigger than themselves.